siobhain/rpslsgame/README.md

 ### helpButton & helpModal

-Clicking on the Help buttons opens the following modal that covers the game footprint
+Clicking on the Help buttons opens the following modal that covers the game footprint, leaving only some of the heading visible to the user.

 ![helpModal](docs/helpmodal.png)

+Here you can observe on the Rules table I tried to distinguish the rule pairs with the shading on every 2 rows and I also right aligned the non shaded rows foe quick identification.

-#### EventListeners
+### EventListeners
 Once DOM is loaded add eventlisteners &/or handle specific user actions.

   There are 5 gameButtons (for Rock, Paper...etc) & a helpButton (which fires popup modal for game instructions) so listeners are needed for a `click` action to each of these buttons.